-The child shall be re-admitted to the school once the terms as outlined in the suspension letter have been met.
+The child shall be readmitted to the school once the terms as outlined in the suspension letter have been met.

-In the case of a suspension or termination due to parental non-compliance with SHAS policies the Executive Director will first notify the parents in writing of failure to meet deadlines.
-After this, the Executive Director will issue a reminder and warning if the parents do not cooperate.
-If non-compliance continues, parents will then be issued a written termination letter or suspension letter, as determined by the Executive Director and in conjunction with the Board of Directors.
+In the case of a suspension or termination due to parental non-compliance with SHAS policies the Head of School will first notify the parents in writing of failure to meet deadlines.
+After this, the Head of School will issue a reminder and a warning if the parents do not cooperate.
+If non-compliance continues, parents will then be issued a written termination letter or suspension letter, as determined by the Head of School and in conjunction with the Board of Directors.

-When a child is terminated or suspended from the program, whether termination or suspension is initiated by the school or by the parents, the school will prepare the child for termination or suspension from the program in manner consistent with the child's ability to understand.
+When a child is terminated or suspended from the program, whether termination or suspension is initiated by the school or by the parents, the school will prepare the child for termination or suspension from the program in a manner consistent with the child's ability to understand.